mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - alpha and beta are relative weighting to the similarity and these are hyperparameters.
 - Find the generated image G:
   1. Initiate G randomly
-     - For example G: 100×100×3
+     - For example G: 100 X 100 X 3
-  2. Use gradient descent to minimize `𝐽(𝐺)`
+  2. Use gradient descent to minimize `J(G)`
      - `G = G - dG`  We compute the gradient image and use gradient decent to minimize the cost function.
 - The iterations might be as following image:
   - To Generate this: